Guide to Setting Up Private Name Servers | HostGator Support

-Step 1: Locate your private name server and their IPs
+Step 1: Locate your Private Name Servers and their IPs

-If you have Shared web hosting (Hatchling, Baby, Business), you cannot use private name servers.
+• If you have Shared hosting (Hatchling, Baby, Business), you cannot use private name servers.

-Step 2: Register your private name servers at your registrar
+Step 2: Register your Private Name Dervers at your Registrar

 Name servers and/or private name servers are registered at the domain's registrar.
 Depending on where you purchased your domain, you must configure your private name servers within your registrar's account.
 Please note that every registrar has a different process for registering private name servers.